vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 > For details, see [vuepress-plugin-sitemap config][sitemap-config]
 >
-> If you don't need this feature, please set to `false`.
+> If you don’t need this feature, please set to `false`.

 ## addThis

 - Type: `string`
 - Required: No

-pubid for AddThis
+Pubid for AddThis

 > For details see [AddThis Plugin][add-this]